Boston University’s Guidelines for the Use of Social Media

 2. Coordinate and get off to the right start.

 Take advantage of the University’s resources and expertise concerning social media.
 You should coordinate internally with Public Relations to learn the ropes before starting to use social media.
-Contact Public Relations at 617-353-2240 or firstname.lastname@example.org for information.
+Contact Public Relations at 617-353-2240 or email@example.com for information.
 Schools and departments should designate a social media communicator who will be responsible for social media use.
-Social media communicators meet monthly and maintain a blog at medium.com/@busocial to share ideas, address common issues, and collaborate on social media marketing strategy.
+Social media communicators meet regularly and maintain a blog to share ideas, address common issues, and collaborate on social media marketing strategy.
 In addition, Public Relations has established policies about the use of the University’s official logos.
-These policies and additional guidance about website branding are available at www.bu.edu/brand/websites/socialmedia.
+These policies and additional guidance about website branding are available on the Brand Guidelines page.

 3. Follow the rules.

 Social media websites have terms and conditions that users must follow in order to use the sites.
 You should read, understand, and follow these rules.
-Also remember that University policies, such as the Conditions of Use and Policy on Computing Ethics (available at www.bu.edu/tech/about/policies/computing-ethics), apply to your use of social media as an employee.
+Also remember that University policies, such as the Conditions of Use and Policy on Computing Ethics, apply to your use of social media as an employee.
 Employees should be mindful of these generally applicable policies when using social media.

 4. Be honest about who you are.